hironow/emulator-set/README.md

 - `SERIAL` / `SEQUENCE` are generally unsupported.
 - Some PostgreSQL features may be limited compared to stock PostgreSQL.
 - Keep DDL simple (explicit PK, basic types) for best compatibility.

+## PostgreSQL 18

+Highlights (stock PostgreSQL, not pgAdapter):

+- Asynchronous I/O for reads improves performance in sequential scan, bitmap heap scan, and VACUUM read paths (benchmarks show up to ~3x on targeted operations)
+- `uuidv7()` function to generate time-ordered UUIDs (millisecond timestamp prefix)
+- Generated columns: support for virtual generated columns in addition to stored
+- OAuth 2.0 authentication support and upgrade-safe statistics retention

+How to use

+- Start with the rest of the suite: `just start`
+- CLI (Docker profile): `docker compose --profile cli run --rm postgres-cli`
+- Host access: `psql -h localhost -p ${POSTGRES_PORT:-5433} -U postgres -d postgres`
+- Quick verification of version, `uuidv7()`, and generated columns: `just pg-verify`

+Notes

+- This PostgreSQL 18 service is independent from Spanner/pgAdapter.
+Use it when you need exact PostgreSQL behavior or to try 18-specific features.
+- Inside Docker, connect to `postgres:5432`.
+From the host, the default mapped port is `5433` (change via `POSTGRES_PORT`).

+Extensions

+- Preinstalled: `pgvector`, `postgis`
+- Auto-enabled on first initialization via `postgres/docker-entrypoint-initdb.d/01-extensions.sql`
+- If you created the data volume before this change, either run `CREATE EXTENSION` manually inside the DB or remove the `postgres_data` volume to trigger the init script